-We consumers are a strange bunch.
-One minute we are buying in a predictable way, at the usual times and in the usual patterns.
+It’s happened again – one minute consumers are buying in a predictable way, at the usual times, and in the usual patterns.
 Then, boom!
-Suddenly the world changes seemingly overnight and consumers take drastic and unusual shopping actions.
+Everything changes.

 Group Activities and Discussion Questions: